book stands up opening the pages in sunlight

 What industry are you in?

-Production, construction and warehouse workers: Choose a durable safety work boot to protect your feet when moving heavy materials.
-A metatarsal option would also be recommended to avoid injury against potential falling goods.
+Choose durable safety work boots to protect your feet when moving heavy materials.
+Safety footwear with metatarsal protection is also recommended to help reduce the risk of injury from falling objects.

-Security workers and electricians: Safety footwear with a composite toe are recommended, for non-conductive purposes.
+Safety footwear with composite toe caps is recommended for non-conductive applications.

 Is more expensive Safety Footwear always better?